 Students that don’t already have a Chromebook through the 1:1 program will be able to borrow one for the duration of their summer school course.

 9. Can my student take more than one class at a time during the summer?

 A student can take only one class per semester.

 10. What are the rules and regulations of summer school?

 All school rules apply during summer school.
 You can read more in the registration guide on the summer school webpage.
-This year, Barbara Georges is the summer school principal.
-You can ask her questions regarding summer school expectations at email@example.com.
+This year, Jeff Schagrin is the Summer School Principal.
+You can ask him questions regarding summer school expectations at firstname.lastname@example.org.